Appeal a planning decision

 - the applicant can re-apply with an alternative scheme, or

-For 'Householder' applications the applicant has 12 weeks from the date of decision to appeal against a refusal or against conditions imposed on permission.
+For 'householder' applications the applicant has 12 weeks from the date of decision.

 For other applications, the applicant can generally appeal within six months.

-We will consult anyone who made comments on the original application.
-Address comments to the Planning Inspectorate.
+We will notify anyone who made comments on the original application to allow you to send further comments to the Planning Inspectorate.